 “The psychological impact of incontinence is huge.
-It is unacceptable that women believe they have to live with such distressing symptoms.
-We feel very strongly that every woman deserves the dignity of a body that works and makes her feel good, and our research has shown that real change can be brought about with the right approach, without the need for expensive, and even potentially dangerous, medical interventions.
-Women can heal their bodies instead of using sanitary products which simply mask the symptoms, and resigning themselves to years of misery.”
+It is unacceptable that women are living long-term with such distressing symptoms.
+Every woman deserves the dignity of a body that works and makes her feel good, and our research has shown that real change can be brought about with the right approach, without the need for medical interventions.
+Women can heal their bodies instead of using sanitary products long term, or resigning themselves to years of misery.”

 *906 women who use the MUTU System programme completed a surveymonkey survey during October 2018.